Scythe (novel)

 Scythe is a 2016 young adult novel by Neal Shusterman and is the first in the Arc of a Scythe series.
-It is set in the far future, where death, disease, and unhappiness have been virtually eliminated due to advances in technology, and a benevolent artificial intelligence known as the Thunderhead peacefully governs a united Earth.
-The notable exception to the Thunderhead's rule is the Scythedom, a group of humans whose main purpose is to replicate mortal death in order to keep the population growth in check.
+In the far future, death, disease, and unhappiness have been virtually eliminated due to advances in technology, and a benevolent artificial intelligence known as the Thunderhead peacefully governs a united Earth.
+To replicate natural death and keep population growth in check, a group of humans known as Scythes are mandated to kill.